 Prospective students are strongly encouraged to complete an application for Federal Student Aid.
-Detailed instructions for this process for students choosing the BAS GAI degree program are at the bottom of this page.
+Detailed instructions for this process for students choosing the BAS GAI degree program are included in the drop down areas below.

 Students may also be eligible for a number of state-sponsored aid programs which waive or reduce tuition.
 Eligibility for these programs will be determined at the time of admission (you must apply to DSU first).
-More information about these program is available from the RiseUp Mississippi program.
+More information about these programs is available on the RiseUp Mississippi program.

 All students are strongly encouraged to file for Federal financial aid.
 This is accomplished by completing the Financial Assistance for Federal Student Aid process (FAFSA).
 This is accomplished electronically through the FAFSA portal at https://fafsa.ed.gov/ Students should take care to note the following:

 - Make sure all personal information is entered as it appears on official government documentation.

 - Delta State’s Federal School Code is 002403 and MDCC’s is 002416.
 Students must update their FAFSA each year with the Federal School Code of the institution upon which the majority of classes will be taken.
 The Program Manager will provide the students with guidance on the correct submission each year.

 - The FAFSA will require financial information, including current balances on checking and savings accounts and information from prior year tax forms.
 Students are strongly advised to compile this information before beginning a FAFSA application.